uhhJoyz/hitting-set-ilp/README.md

     4 0 1 0 0
     5 1 0 0 0

-This problem corresponds to the following sets:
+This problem corresponds to the following sets, with 5 sets and 4 tags:
 - [4]
 - [2, 3]
 - [3]
 - [2]
 - [1]

 The solution to this problem is [1, 2, 3, 4].
 Each data item corresponds to a set, represented with 1's at the location of each tag contained within the sets.